 In the past writers have described the Goonhilly Downs on the Lizard peninsula as a bleak, remote and wild.
-It was once said to be the haunt of notorious highway men and travellers often complained of disorientating drifts of fog.
+Said to be the haunt of notorious highway men, travellers often complained of disorientating drifts of fog.

 But the day I visited the downs were beautiful.
 The only drifts were of pink and white heather.
-There are thick banks of sloes berries bushes, and here and there low-lying bunches of purpley-blue whortle berries.
+There are thick banks of sloes berries bushes.
+Here and there low-lying bunches of purpley-blue whortle berries.
 Above everything, the silvery-white discs of the Goonhilly Earth Station dominate the skyline.
 Beautiful in their own right but strangely juxtaposed with the ancient landscape.
-Indeed, I am not here to see them but have come in search of something far, far older.
+I am not here to see them but have come in search of something far, far older.

 This beautiful standing stone dates from the bronze age and towers above me and the flowering heather.
 This is a huge stone.
 Stocky and solid, it stands roughly 3m (10ft) tall, with it is said a further metre below the ground.